gapolinario/gapolinario.github.io/_posts/2017-06-28-how-to-find-out-your-windows-product-key.markdown

 usually close to the battery.
 But even if it has already erased, you can find it out using the computer.

-Open 'Microsoft Powershell' and type
+Open `Microsoft Powershell` and type

     (Get-WmiObject -query 'select * from SoftwareLicensingService').OA3xOriginalProductKey